 - You can read more about this here: Did God Really Forsake Jesus When He Was Dying On The Cross ?

 - Romans 5:8 – “But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.”

-God wants to put this great desire and passion He has for all to be saved into you and I, so that we are compelled & driven by His love and passion to do something to try to help others know Jesus as their Lord and Savior so they can be saved.
-When we are driven by His great love and passion, we will do whatever it takes to try and help people to be saved and have a restored relationship with God through Jesus.
+God wants to put this great desire and passion He has for all to be saved into you and I. So that we are compelled & driven by His love and passion to do all we can to help others know Jesus.
+And help them to be saved.
+When we are driven by His great love and passion, we will do whatever it takes.
+Whatever it takes to help people to be saved and have a restored relationship with God.

 Jesus called and commanded all of His followers to be a part of His kingdom work and mission in Matthew 4:19 and Matthew 28:19-20:

-The only way for God to be able to place His desires and passion into you and I is for us to have a soft & pliable & moldable & humble heart for God (Psalm 37:4).
-God needs to touch and change our hearts, so that we will desire and be passionate about the things God is passionate about: to have close & intimate fellowship with God, to follow Him no matter what it takes or costs, and to be driven by His love & passion and reach out to the many lost people all around us or even to other places in the world.
+The only way for God to be able to place His desires and passion into you and I is for us to have a soft heart.
+A soft pliable, moldable and humble heart for God (Psalm 37:4).
+God needs to touch and change our hearts, so that we will desire and be passionate about the things God is.
+God is passionate about having close & intimate fellowship with us.
+He wants us to follow Him no matter what it takes or costs.
+And God wants us to be driven by His love & passion to reach the many lost people in the world.

 Pursuing Intimacy With God is committed to helping you with the most important thing in your life… your intimacy with God , your fellowship with Him, and your partnership with God in His Kingdom work & mission.

 There are hundreds of Bible verses and great truths & promises in the Pursuing Intimacy With God studies book